Dian Fossey: Aftermath

 After Fossey's murder, her entire staff was arrested.
-This included Rwandan Emmanuel Rwelekana, a tracker who had been fired from his job after he allegedly tried to kill Fossey with a machete, according to the government's account of McGuire's trial.
-All were later released, except Rwelekana, who was later found dead in prison, allegedly having hanged himself.
+This included Emmanuel Rwelekana, a Rwandan tracker, who had been fired from his job after he allegedly tried to kill Fossey with a machete, according to the government's account of McGuire's trial.
+All were later released, except Rwelekana, who was later found dead in prison, supposedly having hanged himself.

 Rwandan courts later tried and convicted Wayne McGuire in absentia for her murder.
-The alleged motive was that McGuire murdered Fossey in order to steal the manuscript of the sequel to her 1983 book, Gorillas in the Mist.
+The alleged motive was that McGuire wanted to steal the manuscript of the sequel to Fossey's 1983 book, Gorillas in the Mist.
 At the trial, investigators said McGuire was not happy with his own research and wanted to use "any dishonest means possible" to complete his work.
-McGuire had returned to the United States in July 1987, and because no extradition treaty existed between the U.S. and Rwanda at that time, McGuire did not return to Rwanda.
-His penalty was death by shooting.
+McGuire had returned to the United States in July 1986; because no extradition treaty existed between the U.S. and Rwanda at that time, McGuire did not return to Rwanda.
+His sentence, never executed, was death by shooting.

-Following his return to the U.S., McGuire gave a brief statement at a news conference in Century City, Los Angeles, saying Fossey had been his "friend and mentor", calling her death "tragic" and the charges "outrageous".
-Thereafter, McGuire was largely absent from public notice until 2005, when news broke that he had been accepted for a job with the Health and Human Services division of the State of Nebraska.
-The job offer was revoked upon discovery of his relation to the Fossey case.
+After his return to the U.S., McGuire gave a brief statement at a news conference in Century City, Los Angeles, saying Fossey had been his "friend and mentor", calling her death "tragic" and the charges "outrageous".
+Thereafter, McGuire was largely absent from public notice, until 2005, when news broke that he had been accepted for a job with the Health and Human Services division of the State of Nebraska.
+The job offer was rescinded upon discovery of his relation to the Fossey case.